 James, or someone from his church, is describing Jewish believers who still lived under law.
 Perhaps because of their cultural heritage they had not yet received the revelation of God’s all sufficient grace.
 They had some understanding of the work of Christ, but they were still trusting in their observance of the law.
 This was a big problem in the Jerusalem church where some of the believers still identified themselves as Pharisees (Acts 15:5).
 Some of the legalistic believers had even gone out to other nations – against James’s wishes – spreading their message of religious works (Acts 15:24).

 All things to all men

 How do you tell an orthodox Jew about the good news of God’s grace?
 I’m not entirely sure, but according to James and Paul, one thing you don’t do is flaunt your freedom by trampling on laws they still value.
 Do this and you will offend them closing any door you may have had for the gospel.

 To reach the lost you have to identify a common ground.
 You have to speak their language.
-As Rick Warren says, to catch a fish you have to think like a fish.
+To catch a fish you have to think like a fish.
 Both James and Paul wanted to win Jews for Christ and if that meant shaving your head, no problem.
 It was James’ idea, but Paul had done something similar before (see Acts 18:18).
 Paul said he was free but fully prepared to make himself a slave to everyone to win as many as possible.
 This is not hypocrisy.
 This is the apostolic heart of Jesus identifying with the lost in order to reconcile them to God.

 So we begin to see that James was preaching neither law nor mixture.
 His heart was the same was the same as Paul’s.
 Both were prepared to identify with the legalistic Jews in order to win them to Christ.
 In the final part of this series on James – the Misunderstood Apostle, we will pull all the pieces together.